 Recreational fisheries are increasingly getting recognized as potential important components of the stock assessment and management, however presently only used in very few stock assessments in the European waters.
-In the Baltic Sea the only stock assessment implementing recreational fisheries data is the one for western Baltic cod (Gadus morhua) which at present, only includes German recreational fisheries data.
-The probability that Danish and partly the Swedish recreational fisheries contribute significantly to the fishing mortality severely impairs both assessment and management.
+In the Baltic Sea two stock assessments are implementing recreational fisheries data; the western Baltic cod (Gadus morhua) and the Baltic salmon (Salmo salar)..